 Work devices are for work.
 Don’t let employees watch Netflix or play online games on their workstations.
 Conversely, don’t let them access work sites or software from their personal computers.
 There’s no guarantee that their devices have the robust security required to withstand a cyberattack.

 Once it’s time to upgrade a remote workstation or work phone, the old one needs to be destroyed, as do any documents printed at home.
 Unfortunately, it’s not as simple as throwing them in the trash.

 Thieves can rummage through garbage to find improperly tossed devices and paperwork to steal important data.
 Instead, hire a shredding company to ensure that all hard disk drives, solid-state drives, and documents are eliminated.

 Let SEAM Shred Unwanted Equipment and Paperwork

 Keep your company secure with help from Secure Enterprise Asset Management (SEAM.)
-Our mobile shredding units are ready to serve North Dakota businesses by disposing of sensitive data.
+Our mobile shredding units are ready to serve North Dakota and South Dakota businesses by disposing of sensitive data.
 Contact SEAM today and breathe easy!